-Employee burnout isn't a personal issue; it's one that affects your entire organization.
+Employee burnout isn't a personal issue – it affects your entire organization.

-Chronic fatigue, disengagement, low motivation and poor performance – these are just some telling signs of employee burnout that companies need to pay close attention to.
+Chronic fatigue, disengagement, low motivation and poor performance – these are just some telltale signs of employee burnout that companies need to pay close attention to.

 Employee burnout is not a personal issue or an indicator of incompetence.
 Rather, it is a challenge that needs to be tackled from an organizational level.